stevenx95/CyberSecurity-Week7/README.md

 -Steps to recreate:
    1) Go to the Posts tool in the toolbar and click on "Add New"
-   2) Insert developed code attack as shown in the GIF
+   2) Insert developed code attack, as shown in the GIF, into the body of the page
    3) Press "Update" then "View Post"

 -Affected source code: